Bobbo117/MQ135-Air-Quality-Sensor/README.md

   unit_of_measurement: "ppm"

+Save the file and open the dashboard User Interface (Lovelace in my case) to create a gauge card:

 ![image](https://github.com/user-attachments/assets/3cf2f138-5b63-41d2-93ad-2f90cacaa56a)

+Create a History Graph Card with the following parameters (or not!):

 ![image](https://github.com/user-attachments/assets/66477e56-1246-45c4-81e2-772616c45629)

+# Further Discussion

+The MQ135 must be powered on for 48 hours before first use.

+The microcontroller analog input used for this project needs to be 10 bits because the MQ135 library uses the max value 1023 instead of Vcc in the calculation.

+This project makes no effort to correct for temperature or humidity.

 Are the MQ135 measurements accurate?
 I don't know.
 Are they useful?
 I think so, because they reflect trends if not precise concentrations.